Andrew Boyd

 Biography

-His recent research includes investigating why some medical alarms go unheard by medical personnel, and differences in patient readmission rates for-profit vs. nonprofit public hospitals.
-He also has analyzed and mapped the complexities of the U.S. healthcare system’s transition from ICD-9, the ninth version of the International Classification of Disease, to the exponentially more complex ICD-10.
+His recent research includes investigating why some medical alarms go unheard by medical personnel and differences in patient readmission rates in for-profit vs. nonprofit public hospitals.
+He also has analyzed and mapped the complexities of the U.S. health care system’s transition from ICD-9, the ninth version of the International Classification of Disease, to the exponentially more complex ICD-10.

-Boyd has also examined of the disparity between vernacular used in everyday practice by physicians and that used by nurses, finding the overlap to be only 20 percent.
+Boyd also has examined of the disparity between vernacular used in everyday practice by physicians and that used by nurses, finding the overlap to be only 20%.

 He developed an app called My Interventional Drug-Eluting Stent Educational App (MyIDEA) with input from patients on the research team.